MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/configure-discovery-methods.md

 ### Log files

 Use the SMS_AZUREAD_DISCOVERY_AGENT.log for troubleshooting.
 This log is also shared with Azure AD user discovery.
-For more information, [Server logs](/sccm/core/plan-design/hierarchy/log-files#BKMK_ServerLogs)
+For more information, see the [Log files](/sccm/core/plan-design/hierarchy/log-files#BKMK_ServerLogs) article.

 ### Enable Azure Active Directory user group discovery